 Can I just use regular sugar in the Ninja Creami recipe?

 You can, but it will significantly increase the calorie count and affect the texture.
 Sugar lowers the freezing point of the base, which can make it harder for the Creami to process.
-If you're not concerned about calories, a small amount of sugar (1–2 tsp) can actually improve texture — but for a high-protein, low-calorie pint, erythritol is the better choice.
+If you're not concerned about calories, a small amount of sugar (1–2 tsp) can actually improve texture — but for a high-protein, low-calorie pint, erythritol or allulose are the better choices.

 What about honey or maple syrup?